 Hiring decisions are among the most important decisions made in an organization.
-The Society for Human Resource Management (SHRM) conducted a study which found hiring an employee costs $4,129 and takes approximately 42 days.
+The Society for Human Resource Management (SHRM) conducted a study which found that carrying out staff augmentation for IT projects costs $4,129 and takes approximately 42 days.
 Not only is this a large, upfront investment, but if the wrong person is hired, the cost can rapidly escalate when you consider costs associated with poor productivity, team members’ morale, customer dissatisfaction, termination, potential liabilities, and the cost of starting the hiring process all over again.
 Following Fair Employment Laws can help mitigate these costs.

 Major Fair Employment Laws include:

 - Title VII of the Civil Rights Act of 1964

 - Executive Order 11246